SimonCropp/Argon/docs/Performance.md

     <section address="JsonConverters">
       <title>JsonConverters</title>
       <content>
-        <para>Passing a <codeEntityReference>T:Argon.JsonConverter</codeEntityReference> to SerializeObject or DeserializeObject provides a way to completely
+        <para>Passing a `Argon.JsonConverter` to SerializeObject or DeserializeObject provides a way to completely
         change how an object is serialized.
-There is, however, a small amount of overhead; the CanConvert method is called for every value to check whether serialization should be handled by that JsonConverter.</para>
+There is, however, a small amount of overhead; the CanConvert method is called for every value to check whether serialization should be handled by that JsonConverter.
         <para>There are a couple of ways to continue to use JsonConverters without any overhead.
 The simplest way
-        is to specify the JsonConverter using the <codeEntityReference>T:Argon.JsonConverterAttribute</codeEntityReference>.
-This attribute tells the serializer to always use that converter when serializing and deserializing the type, without the check.</para>
+        is to specify the JsonConverter using the `Argon.JsonConverterAttribute`.
+This attribute tells the serializer to always use that converter when serializing and deserializing the type, without the check.

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="JsonConverterAttribute" title="Use JsonConverter with JsonConverterAttribute" />

         <para>If the class to convert isn't owned and is it nor possible to use an attribute, a JsonConverter can still be used by
-        creating a <codeEntityReference>T:Argon.Serialization.IContractResolver</codeEntityReference>.</para>
+        creating a `Argon.Serialization.IContractResolver`.

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="JsonConverterContractResolver" title="Use JsonConverter with IContractResolver" />

-        <para>The IContractResolver in the example above will set all DateTimes to use the JavaScriptDateConverter.</para>
+        <para>The IContractResolver in the example above will set all DateTimes to use the JavaScriptDateConverter.
       </content>
     </section>
     <section address="ManuallySerialize">
       <title>Manually Serialize</title>
       <content>
         <para>The absolute fastest way to read and write JSON is to use JsonTextReader/JsonTextWriter directly to manually serialize types.
-        Using a reader or writer directly skips any of the overhead from a serializer, such as reflection.</para>
+        Using a reader or writer directly skips any of the overhead from a serializer, such as reflection.

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="ReaderWriter" title="Manually serialize using JsonTextWriter" />